GoogleCloudPlatform/spinnaker-for-gcp/README.md

 If you would like to learn more about Spinnaker, please visit the [Spinnaker website](https://spinnaker.io/).

-## About Google Click to Deploy

-Popular open stacks on Kubernetes packaged by Google.

 ## About Spinnaker for Google Cloud Platform

 This solution installs a single instance of Spinnaker onto a GKE cluster in a